Skate Canada Sections

 Skate Canada’s Board of Directors is made up of 13 elected and appointed volunteers from across Canada.
 The Chief Executive Officer will act as the ex-officio taking the board total to 14.
-Policy and direction are established by the board of directors and communicated to the sections from the national office.
+Policy and direction are established by the board of directors and communicated to the sections from the National Service Centre.
 The board meets throughout the year and major policy decisions are taken to the wider membership of the association through Skate Canada’s Annual General Meeting.

 |Director at Large||Rod Garossino||2016-2018||Calgary, AB|

 |Director Quebec||Sylvain Guibord||2016-2018||Brossard, QC|